-12. SHARE CAPITAL
+11. SHARE CAPITAL

-- [a] The Company is authorised to issue an unlimited number of common shares. - [b] In October 2018, the Company issued 675,000 common shares as the result of the exercise of warrants. - [c] In July 2019, the Company issued 2,092,952 equity units via a private placement.
+- [a] The Company is authorised to issue an unlimited number of common shares. - [b] In July 2019, the Company issued 2,092,952 equity units via a private placement.
 Each equity unit had a price of \$0.315 and consisted of one common share and one common share purchase warrant.
-Proceeds of \$654,208, net of issuance fees, were allocated between the carrying values of common shares and warrants using the residual valuation method, with an allocation of \$643,824 being allocated to the common shares carrying value. - [d] In October 2019, the Company issued 616,883 common shares as the result of the exercise of employee stock options. - [e] In December 2019, the Company issued 1,209,830 equity units via a private placement.
+Proceeds of \$654,208, net of issuance fees, were allocated between the carrying values of common shares and warrants using the residual valuation method, with an allocation of \$643,824 being allocated to the common shares carrying value. - [c] In October 2019, the Company issued 616,883 common shares as the result of the exercise of employee stock options.

+- [d] In December 2019, the Company issued 1,209,830 equity units via a private placement.
 Each equity unit had a price of \$0.325 and consisted of one common share and one common share purchase warrant.
-Proceeds of \$389,634, net of issuance fees, were allocated between the carrying values of common shares and warrants using the residual valuation method, with an allocation of \$383,640 being allocated to the common shares carrying value. - [f] In February 2020, the Company issued 520,000 equity units via a private placement.
+Proceeds of \$389,634, net of issuance fees, were allocated between the carrying values of common shares and warrants using the residual valuation method, with an allocation of \$383,640 being allocated to the common shares carrying value. - [e] In February 2020, the Company issued 520,000 equity units via a private placement.
 Each equity unit had a price of \$0.325 and consisted of one common share and one common share purchase warrant.
-Proceeds of \$169,000, net of issuance fees, were allocated between the carrying values of common shares and warrants using the residual valuation method, with an allocation of \$166,400 being allocated to the common shares carrying value. - [g] In March 2020, the Company issued 561,538 equity units via a private placement.
+Proceeds of \$169,000, net of issuance fees, were allocated between the carrying values of common shares and warrants using the residual valuation method, with an allocation of \$166,400 being allocated to the common shares carrying value. - [f] In March 2020, the Company issued 561,538 equity units via a private placement.
 Each equity unit had a price of \$0.325 and consisted of one common share and one common share purchase warrant.
-Proceeds of \$180,837, net of issuance fees, were allocated between the carrying values of common shares and warrants using the residual valuation method, with an allocation of \$166,926 being allocated to the common shares carrying value. - [h] In April 2020, the Company issued 100,000 common shares as a result of the exercise of stock options by a consultant. - [i] To date, the Company has not paid dividends on its common shares.
+Proceeds of \$180,837, net of issuance fees, were allocated between the carrying values of common shares and warrants using the residual valuation method, with an allocation of \$166,926 being allocated to the common shares carrying value. - [g] In April 2020, the Company issued 100,000 common shares as a result of the exercise of stock options by a consultant. - [h] In June 2020, the Company issued 351,192 common shares as the result of the exercise of employee stock options. - [i] To date, the Company has not paid dividends on its common shares.

-13. WARRANTS
+12. WARRANTS